Exactly What to Do in Rome (for First Timers)

 This is the heart of Ancient Rome, at least in our minds.
 Coming from an American perspective – particularly being from the west coast, where our cities are MAYBE 200 years old – the depth of history and culture that exists within this little complex is mind boggling.

-Thousands and thousands of years old, some of the structures have been repaired, sure, but the fact that anything at all is standing here after millenia brings the grandeur and impressiveness of the Roman empire into full focus.
+Thousands and thousands of years old, some of the structures have been repaired, sure, but the fact that anything at all is standing here after milennia brings the grandeur and impressiveness of the Roman empire into full focus.

 Some guides will have these broken apart, and I totally understand why.
 They’re completely different experiences, and represent very different things in Roman history.